The dreamy Cape Range is waiting to be discovered.

 History tells us Aboriginal groups occupied the Ningaloo Coast, with over 100 sites identified throughout the Cape Range.
 Human hair and modified shells have been discovered, believed to be 32,00 years old.
 Here lies an opportunity to immerse yourself in true Australia.

-Walking through the gorge provides an to spot the black-footed rock wallaby – these timid creatures tend to seek shelter on ledges along the gorge walls resting during daylight hours and coming out to feed later, in the cool of the night.
+Walking through the gorge, you’ll likely spot the rare black-footed rock wallaby – who rest on the ledges along the gorge walls during daytime hours and come out to feed in the cool of night.

 The black-footed rock wallaby is also known to be spotted amongst the honeyeaters and emus at Yardie Creek Gorge.
 Learn about the flora and fauna’s intuitive skills to adapt and survive in such as barren environment – a gentle reminder of nature’s collective intelligence.